Install an Edge site

 3. Depending on your operating system and browser, follow the regular steps for downloading files.

-The installer file is a TGZ archive that contains the files proxy.properties and registries.yaml.
+The installer file is a TGZ archive and contains the files proxy.properties and registries.yaml.

 2. Extract the TGZ archive on the external Linux server which will be used to install the Edge site on your managed Kubernetes cluster.